Navy basic military training info and FAQ’s.

 How Long Navy Boot Camp

-Navy boot camp, officially called Recruit Training Command (RTC) lasts for approximately 10 weeks.
+How long is navy boot camp, Navy boot camp, officially called Recruit Training Command (RTC) lasts for approximately 10 weeks.
 This period includes rigorous physical training, classroom instruction, and hands on learning to prepare recruits for life in the Navy.
 During this time recruits develop the discipline, teamwork, and skills they will need to succeed in the US Navy.

 Where is Navy Boot Camp